cmaxwellau/terraform-waf-blacklist/README.md

-# Terraform Cloudfront Failover
+# Terraform WAF Blacklist
-This is an example script that demonmstrates how to failover a Cloudfront-based website built with terraform, to a specific S3 bucket for site maintenance purposes.

-# Install / Setup
-## Install cli dependencies
-* aws cli
-* jq
+This portable tool is intended to standup dedicated functionality for processing CloudFront access logs, identifying bad actors, and then blacklisting those bad actors by adding them to a WAF blacklist, and then attaching that WAF blacklist to the CloudFront distribution.

+There are 2 ways to use this tooling:
+* Extend single existing web application
+* Extend multiple existing web applications

-## Configure AWS credentials in your environment
+##Configure AWS credentials in your environment for terraform
 You can set a default region in the CLI environment.
 This can still be overriden by an explicit command line option.

 ```